First-Year Seminars

 “CP 125 made the transition from a small high school to a big university much less intimidating.
 I made a lot of new friends in my class and learned so many useful tips and tricks to help me navigate my way through freshman year.” – Natalie C.

-” CP 125 helped make UW–Madison feel like home and it was so much fun!” – Joelle S.
+” CP 125 helped make UW–Madison feel like home, and it was so much fun!” – Joelle S.

 Find the Wisconsin Experience Seminar on My Course Guide by searching for CP 125.

-Please contact the academic engagement team at academics@studentaffairs.wisc.edu, with questions or registration issues.
+Please contact the academic engagement team at academics@studentaffairs.wisc.edu with questions or registration issues.

-First-Year Seminar Options
+Other First-Year Seminar Options

 All new students (freshmen and transfers) are encouraged to enroll in at least one first-year seminar during their first year at UW–Madison to help them acclimate to academic and student life, connect with faculty and peers, and learn about the resources and opportunities available to them to make the most of their Wisconsin Experience.